venkat1924/DeepASC/README.md

-# Deep Active Speech Cancellation with Multi-Band Mamba Network
+# Deep Active Speech Cancellation with Mamba-Masking Network

-This repository contains the implementation of our method for Active Speech Cancellation (ASC) using a multi-band mamba architecture.
+This repository contains the implementation of our method for Active Speech Cancellation (ASC) using a masking mechanism that directly interacts with the encoded reference signal.
 This README provides instructions on how to train and fine-tune the model, as well as how to build the necessary datasets.

+You can listen to our demo audio samples [here](https://mishalydev.github.io/DeepASC-Demo/).

 ## Repository Structure